 - ☐ 24/7 assistance number accessible offline

-- ☐ Copies of documents (passport, visa, driver’s license)
+- ☐ Copies of documents: passport, visa, driver’s license

 - ☐ International Driving Permit if renting a scooter

-- ☐ Personal medications + prescriptions
+- ☐ Personal medications and prescriptions

 - ☐ Vaccinations up to date as recommended